AmayaGS/Titans_LMTT/README.md

-# Titans Neural Memory Implementation
+# Titans - Learning to Memorize at Test Time

-A PyTorch implementation of the neural memory mechanism from "Titans: Learning to Memorize at Test Time" (Behrouz et al., 2024).
+A PyTorch implementation of the neural memory mechanism and Titans variants from "Titans:
+Learning to Memorize at Test Time" (Behrouz et al., 2024).

 This implementation focuses on the core neural memory components that enable test-time adaptation through surprise-based learning, momentum mechanisms, and adaptive forgetting.